Assets: how they work

 govuk-assets-production in production) and instructs nginx to proxy requests

-Whitehall stores its asset files on an NFS share.
-This NFS share is mounted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.
+Whitehall stores attachment files on an NFS share.
+This NFS share is mounted on the backend and whitehall-backend machines, and requests for attachments therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.

 It should be noted that both applications do actually serve the asset requests, rather than letting nginx serve directly from the share.
 This is to enable the following features: